michaelchimento/STbayes/README.md

 model = generate_STb_model(data_list, veff_ID = c("lambda_0", "s"))
 ```

-This can be used if you have multiple diffusion trials with the same individuals, and you expect there are consistent individual differences in effects.
+This can be used if you have multiple trials with the same individuals, and you expect there are consistent individual differences in effects.
 For lambda_0 and s, varying effects are added onto the main effect prior to transformation from log scale back to linear.
 For example, if we apply a varying effect for lambda_0, the model will calculate a vector of lambda_0 values for each individual in the ```transformed parameters``` block:

 <img src="https://latex.codecogs.com/svg.latex?\boldsymbol{\lambda}_0%20=%20\frac{1}{\exp(\mu_{\log%20\lambda_0}%20+%20\boldsymbol{v}_{\text{ID},%20\lambda_0})}" alt="\boldsymbol{\lambda}_0 = \frac{1}{\exp(\mu_{\log \lambda_0} + \boldsymbol{v}_{\text{ID}, \lambda_0})}" />